 What is Pelvic Organ Prolapse

-Pelvic organ prolapse is bulging of one or more of the pelvic organs into the vagina.
+According to Pelvic Prolapse Treatment experts, Pelvic Organ prolapse is bulging of one or more of the pelvic organs into the vagina.
 These organs are the uterus, vagina, bowel, and bladder.

 Causes & Symptoms

-Many women with prolapse do not require treatment, as the problem does not interfere with their normal activities.
+Many women with prolapse do not require pelvic organ prolapse treatment, as the problem does not interfere with their normal activities.
 Lifestyle changes such as weight loss and pelvic floor exercises are usually recommended in mild cases.

 If the symptoms require treatment, a prolapse may be treated effectively by inserting a device called vaginal pessary into the vagina.
 This helps to hold the prolapsed organ in place.